DeepByteLabs/DeepByteLabs/README.md

 ---

-# Clinical Data Generator — Sample Datasets
+# DeepByteLabs — Sample Datasets

 **NIH-Validated Synthetic Patient Data for Healthcare, Research & AI Development**

-This repository serves as a **showcase of sample synthetic clinical datasets** generated using the [Clinical Data Generator](https://github.com/xxxxxxxxxxxxxxxxxxxx).
+This repository serves as a **showcase of sample synthetic clinical datasets** generated using the [DeepByteLabs Temporal].
 These samples demonstrate the accuracy, realism, and customization possible for clients in healthcare, research, and life sciences.

 ---